UniCam-PA-Epi/Fenland-Diurnal-PA/README.md

 `8_cosinorFeatureAnalysis.do` investigates the associations between cardiometabolic risk factors and features of the multi-component cosinor model, using a nested GLM approach with predictions at shifted PAEE profiles.

 * **Cosinor Component Decomposition:** Decomposes the circular acrophase variables into sine and cosine components for appropriate inclusion in linear models.
 * **Nested GLMs:** Constructs and fits nested generalized linear models (GLMs) with different sets of covariates to assess the contribution of various predictors to the outcome variables.
 This includes baseline characteristics, body composition measures, and interactions between cosinor features (mesor, amplitude, acrophase) and other covariates.
 * **Model Evaluation:** Uses likelihood ratio tests to evaluate the significance of adding different blocks of predictors to the model.
 * **Predicted Outcome Curves:** Generates predicted outcome values for time-shifted PAEE profiles by systematically adjusting the acrophase of each cosinor component (24h, 12h, 8h).
 This allows for visualization of how shifting the timing of PAEE affects the predicted outcomes.
 * **Visualization:** Creates plots of the predicted outcome curves, stratified by sex, to illustrate the impact of shifting the PAEE profile on each outcome.
-* **Model Diagnostics:**  Saves the estimated model parameters and results of likelihood ratio tests to an [Excel file](Code/Tables/8_cosinorFeatureAnalysis.xlsx).
+* **Model Diagnostics:** Saves the results of likelihood ratio testing to an [Excel file](Code/Tables/8_cosinorFeatureAnalysis.xlsx).
 * **Outcome-Specific Models:** Adapts the GLM family (Gaussian or inverse-Gaussian) and link function (log or identity) based on the characteristics of each outcome variable.
 <br> <br>